isomerpages/moe-fernvalepri/_our-departments/Information and Communication Technology.md

 The programme provides the following schemes:

 1. The&nbsp;&nbsp;[PC-Bundle](https://www.ida.gov.sg/Learning/Community-Development/NEU-PC-Plus-Programme/Schemes/NEU-PC-Plus-Programme-PC-Bundle-scheme)&nbsp;&nbsp;scheme provides a two-tier subsidy for applicants to own a new computer with free software and three years of free subscription to broadband services.

 2. The&nbsp;&nbsp;[iNSPIRE Fund scheme](https://www.ida.gov.sg/Learning/Community-Development/NEU-PC-Plus-Programme/Schemes/NEU-PC-Plus-Programme-iNSPIRE-Fund-scheme)&nbsp;&nbsp;offers financial assistance to full-time students (aged 25 years and below) who are unable to co-pay for the computer applied under the PC-Bundle scheme.

 3. The&nbsp;&nbsp;[Broadband-Only scheme](https://www.ida.gov.sg/Learning/Community-Development/NEU-PC-Plus-Programme/How-to-Apply/PC-and-Broadband-Specifications)&nbsp;&nbsp;offers broadband access, at a subsidised rate, to households that already own computers but are unable to afford broadband subscriptions.

-4. The&nbsp;&nbsp;[Grant Scheme for Schools](https://www.ida.gov.sg/Learning/Community-Development/NEU-PC-Plus-Programme/Schemes/NEU-PC-Plus-Programme-Grant-Scheme-for-Schools)&nbsp;&nbsp;allow interested schools to process, procure and deploy Infocomm devices, software or broadband services on behalf of their students from low-income families, so as to meet the schools' and students' learning objectives and needs.
+4. The&nbsp;&nbsp;[Grant Scheme for Schools](https://www.ida.gov.sg/Learning/Community-Development/NEU-PC-Plus-Programme/Schemes/NEU-PC-Plus-Programme-Grant-Scheme-for-Schools)&nbsp;&nbsp;allow interested schools to process, procure and deploy Infocomm devices, software or broadband services on behalf of their students from low-income families, so as to meet the schools’ and students’ learning objectives and needs.

 Further information about the individual scheme and the eligibility criteria can be found in the&nbsp;[IDA Website](https://www.ida.gov.sg/Learning/Community-Development/NEU-PC-Plus-Programme)&nbsp;.
 Alternatively, parents may also contact the school’s general office for more details and to obtain the application forms. </b>